pavankothapalli47/Microsoft-Project/README.md

 # Demo video

-As I need to upload the video with the size 10Mb only i have reduced the size of the video.
-Because of this the pixels were reduced and the video was not clear.
+In this video, I have shown the Azure technology which I have used and the website which I have made by deploying it to the azure server.

 https://user-images.githubusercontent.com/99778112/209861679-1b1e871d-45c9-4c77-8aa6-ed78919a6cbd.mp4